 Even if we don’t necessarily believe the contrary view we’re asserting, if the feedback loop lasts for too long (we feel misunderstood), our contrary view (or their’s) might indeed become solidified, and neither of us will ever discover the true heart of the other.
 But if instead of arguing or advising or trying to cheer someone up with platitudes when they come to us to unburden, we let them share their deepest laments without judging them (i.e. listen and validate, even if we disagree), they’ll in many cases be able to see the folly of their own view as they are expressing it (or we’ll see our own folly!).
 This is perhaps hardest to do when their vent is an accusation toward us.
 The kneejerk reaction in the heat of the moment is to defend ourselves.
 By resisting this temptation and validating their concerns instead (which doesn’t mean accepting false guilt or tolerating verbal abuse, don’t get me wrong), we give them the chance to see the situation more clearly as things cool down (because they won’t feel pushed into contrariness through wounded pride).

 See, this is why platitudes are so ostracizing and offensive.
 No one who is mourning wants to be told to cheer up.
 Such comments, no matter how well-intended, are deeply hurtful.
-But if the mourning person herself eventually attempts to look at things positively, that’s the time to encourage her by validating her own statements.
+But if the mourning person herself eventually attempts to look at things positively, then that’s the time to encourage her by validating her own statements.
 So mourn with her when she mourns, and rejoice with her when she rejoices.
 That’s solidarity.
-Stay in sync with the grieving person by mirroring: letting them take the lead (because you can’t change another person’s feelings – only they can do that).
+Stay in sync with the grieving person by mirroring: let them take the lead (because you can’t change another person’s feelings – only they can do that).

 Let’s consider here the therapeutic nature of prayer.
 When I pour out my heart to God, it helps me articulate my feelings and crystalize my thoughts – it clears the clutter in my mind and often gives me a new perspective.
 In expressing those feelings and concerns out loud, I begin to have enough clarity to think of possible solutions.
 In many ways it’s like talking to a therapist.